MB.BCh, MSc, PhD, FFPHM, AFPHM

 Global Health, International Development, International Aid, Disasters, Humanitarian Aid, Evidence-Informed Health and Development Policy, Development studies

-Board Member, Aminata Maternal Foundation.
+Board Member (and former Board Chair), Aminata Maternal Foundation.

 Member, Development Practice Committee, Acfid.